The Table of Contents for my forthcoming edited collection.

 Over the past few years, I’ve been working on an edited collection as a companion to my book, Dead Precedents: How Hip-Hop Defines the Future (Repeater Books, 2019).
 Time was one of the aspects of both hip-hop and science fiction that I didn’t get to talk about much in that book, so I started asking around.
 I found many other writers, scholars, theorists, DJs, and emcees, as interested in the intersection of hip-hop and time as I was.

-As I continued contacting people and collecting essays, I got more and more excited about the book, now called Hip-Hop Theory: Time Technology, and the Future.
+As I continued contacting people and collecting essays, I got more and more excited about the book, now called Boogie Down Predictions: Hip-Hop, Time, and Afrofuturism.
+It’s coming out next fall on Strange Attractor/MIT Press.
 Just take a look at this table of contents!

 Table of Contents:

 Introduction – Ytasha L. Womack

 - Take Me Back: Ghostface’s Ghosts – Steven Shaviro